Qingming Festival: Origin

-The festival originated from the Cold food or Hanshi Festival which is said to commemorate Jie Zitui, a nobleman of the state of Jin (modern Shanxi) during the Spring and Autumn period.
+The festival was influenced by the Cold food or Hanshi Festival which is said to commemorate Jie Zitui, a nobleman of the state of Jin (modern Shanxi) during the Spring and Autumn period.
 Amid the Li Ji Unrest, he followed his master Prince Chong'er in 655 BC to exile among the Di tribes and around China.
 Supposedly, he once even cut flesh from his thigh to provide his lord with soup.
 In 636 BC, Duke Mu of Qin invaded Jin and enthroned Chong'er as its duke, where he was generous in rewarding those who had helped him in his time of need.
 Owing either to his high-mindedness or to the duke's neglect, however, Jie was long passed over.

-He finally retired to the forest around Mount Mian with his elderly mother.
-The duke went to the forest in 636 BC but could not find them.
+He retired to the forest around Mount Mian with his elderly mother.
+In 636 BC, the duke went to the forest but could not find them.
 He then ordered his men to set fire to the forest in order to force Jie out.
 When Jie and his mother were killed instead, the duke ordered that thenceforth no one should light a fire on the date of Jie's death.

 The people of Shanxi subsequently revered Jie as an immortal and avoided lighting fires for as long as a month in the depths of winter, a practice so injurious to children and the elderly that the area's rulers unsuccessfully attempted to ban it for centuries.
-A compromise finally developed where it was restricted to 3 days around the Qingming solar term in mid-spring.
+A compromise developed where it was restricted to 3 days around the Qingming solar term in mid-spring.

 The present importance of the holiday is credited to Emperor Xuanzong of Tang.
 Wealthy citizens in China were reportedly holding too many extravagant and ostentatiously expensive ceremonies in honor of their ancestors.
 In AD 732, Xuanzong sought to curb this practice by declaring that such respects could be formally paid only once a year, on Qingming.